webhead-GmbH/wh-bulk-price-update-for-woocommerce/readme.txt

 1. **Retrieving Latest Blog Posts**
    - **Service URL:** https://webhead.at
-   - **Purpose:** The plugin retrieves the latest blog posts from the webhead.at website to display them in the "Latest Posts" tab within the "About Us" menu.
+   - **Purpose:** The plugin retrieves the latest blog posts from the webhead.at the website to display them in the "Latest Posts" tab within the "About Us" menu.
    - **Data Handling:** The request fetches the latest posts and caches the response for 24 hours.
 No user data is stored or transmitted during this process.
 This request is only sent when the user navigates to the "About Us" menu.
    - **Privacy Policy:** [Webhead Privacy Policy](https://webhead.at/en/privacy/)